bevacqua/perfschool/exercises/using_the_webpagetest_api/problem.md

 request to get through?
 How long until page load?
 How long until document ready?
 WPT is able to tell you all of these things and quite a bit more, *in excruciating detail*.

 WebPageTest tells you all of these things, but is also quite cumbersome to use.

+# PROBLEM

 First off, you'll need an API key.
 These are easy to get, you just fill the form and get an email with your API key.
-They're limited to something like 200 requests a day, though.
+Each key is limited to something like 200 requests a day, though.

 https://www.webpagetest.org/getkey.php